-By virtue of the reforms, by the late nineteenth century Kyiv University -became is a powerful teaching and educational centre of European importance.
+By virtue of the reforms, by the late nineteenth century Kyiv University – became is a powerful teaching and educational center of European importance.
 The number of students during the 1830s and 1840s was 500, mainly Poles, while by 1883 the University had 1700 students, mostly Ukrainian and Russian, and by 1913 this number had increased to 5000.
 Research and teaching work was provided by 160 professors and associate professors.
-The University had 45 teaching and ancillary facilities: including 2 libraries (academic and student), 2 observatories (both astronomical and meteorological), a botanical garden, 4 faculty clinics, 3 hospitals and 2 clinical departments at the City Hospital, a theatre of anatomy and 9 laboratories.
+The University had 45 teaching and ancillary facilities: including 2 libraries (academic and student), 2 observatories (both astronomical and meteorological), a botanical garden, 4 faculty clinics, 3 hospitals, and 2 clinical departments at the City Hospital, a theatre of anatomy and 9 laboratories.

 |External view of the Anatomy building.
 Photo from the late nineteenth century.|

-The lecturers and students were organized, active participants in a number of world-wide academic societies: naturalism, surgery, physics, mathematics, chemistry, and a history society named after Nestor the Chronicler.
+The lecturers and students were organized, active participants in a number of worldwide academic societies: naturalism, surgery, physics, mathematics, chemistry, and a historical society named after Nestor the Chronicler.

 |V.S.
 Ikonnikov (1841-1923).
 Professor, historian, academician of the Ukrainian Academy of Science (1920).
 One of the founders of the History Society named after Nestor the Chronicler.|